 If you’re a fan of Goldilocks bar tape–not too thick, not too thin–chances are you’ll like Zevlin’s 2.5 wrap.
 It’s thick enough to reduce road buzz, but not so thick that you have to maintain a death grip to keep your hands in place.
 Our first set of 2.5 tape retained its cushion after several months of testing, and we only replaced it to try a different color.
 The tape’s lightly textured outer layer proved very grippy–with, or without gloves–even during Colorado’s early-summer thundershowers.
 That outer skin also makes it easier to clean than competitors’ all-foam tape.
 While we didn’t crash-test the 2.5 tape, it held up to several encounters with a particularly rough brick wall.

 Zevlin offers the Big40 2.5 tape in six colors: black, white, grey, pink, red, and yellow.
 Inside the box you’ll find two rolls of tape, brake hood strips (2), finishing tape, and two plastic bar plugs.
 If none of the standard colors strike your fancy, Zevlin offers tape with custom graphics with minimum orders as small as ten sets.

-Disclosure: Louis Garneau provided product samples for this article, but offered no other form of compensation for this review.
+Disclosure: Zevlin provided review samples for this article, but offered no other form of compensation in exchange for editorial coverage.